DIY Wainscoting – Part 3 – Installing The Molding

 Now that the stopper is in place you can cut all your other same sized moldings without measuring.

-wainscoting - molding jig setting the stopper 2
+cutting wainscoting - molding jig setting the stopper 2

 Tip: I also wrote the molding measurement on the backstop (as you can see in the picture) That way if I needed to cut another piece of molding the same size again I’d already have the stopper placement without having to measure again.